Three Surefire Steps To Complete Your Whitepages Opt Out

-Still, Whitepages currently boasts the largest database of contact information in the U.S., covering an estimated 90 percent of the adult population.
-With hundreds of millions of different records on file, Whitepages collects data about all of us from the companies we deal with, public records, property deeds, and more.
+Still, Whitepages boasts the largest database of contact information in the U.S., covering an estimated 90% of the population.
+This includes data on everything from public records to property deeds, general contact info, and more.

-Over 50 million people now turn to Whitepages every month to look up details of others who they wish to snoop on, including their full names, ages, addresses, and plenty more besides.
-If you haven’t already taken steps to complete a Whitepages opt-out, your details are likely to be freely accessible to anyone wishing to search for them.
+Over 50 million people turn to Whitepages every month to locate personal data on someone else.
+These include names, ages, addresses, and other personal information.
+So if you haven’t already taken steps to complete your Whitepages opt out, your details are freely accessible to anyone online.

-As of 2021, Whitepages continues to attract greater and greater criticism for the ease with which it allows people to look up information on others around them.
-Accordingly, there’s never been a better time to tackle Whitepages opt-out, once and for all.
+As of 2021, Whitepages continues to attract criticism for collecting and selling personal info on the web.
+Accordingly, there’s never been a better time to remove your information from this website, once and for all.

-On the surface, successfully undertaking a Whitepages opt-out appears straightforward.
+On the surface, completing a Whitepages opt out appears straightforward.
 Whitepages offers what it calls a suppression request option.
-This, the company says, will allow you to opt-out of Whitepages and have your listing promptly removed from its website.
+According to Whitepages, this option allows you to quickly remove your listing from the site.

-If you wish to successfully opt-out of both Whitepages and Whitepages Premium, follow the steps below.
+If you wish to successfully opt out of both Whitepages and Whitepages Premium, follow these steps:

-To do this, search for yourself on the Whitepages website or look up your name on Google or Bing.
+To start, search for yourself on Whitepages or look up your name on Google.
 Copy the links for any resulting pages.
-It’s a good idea, if you can, to take down the URLs for both your free Whitepages and paid Whitepages Premium listings.
+It’s a good idea to take down the URLs for your free Whitepages listing and any Whitepages Premium listings.

-Instead of taking Whitepages’ automated suppression request route, head to the Whitepages Help Center to submit a manual request.
+Instead of the automated suppression request route, head to the Whitepages Help Center to submit a manual request.

-At first glance, the page appears to ask for more than a dozen pieces of information or steps to be completed.
-However, only a handful of these are strictly necessary and required to proceed.
-One or two others will help with achieving a successful Whitepages opt-out, so it’s a good idea to complete those, too.
-The rest, you can ignore if you wish.
+At first, the page asks you to complete more than a dozen steps.
+Yet, it’s only necessary to complete a small handful.
+One or two others will help achieve a successful Whitepages opt out, so it’s a good idea to complete those, too.
+You can ignore the rest.

 - Please choose your issue below